paulfranco/AndroidInterviewQuestions/README.md

 **What is an Intent Stub?**

 An Intent Stub is a small piece of code that acts as a fake response to an intent call during a test.
 The benefit of using a stub is that it gives us consistent results and allows us to focus testing just one action at a time.
+It is useful for testing Intent Responses.

 ## **Other**